Skip to content

 TerraCi checks all registered providers.
 The first one returning true is selected.

-CI Metadata
+CI Info

 Provide pipeline context for logging and comment content: